lucasdavid/grapher/docs/ADVANCED.md

 ## Using other databases

 It's perfectly plausible if you don't think Neo4J is the ideal database for your problem.
-In that case, just create a `repositories.py` file in `grapher` and implement the interface `grapher.core.repositories.Repository`.
+In that case, just create a `repositories.py` file in `grapher` and implement the interface `grapher.repositories.Repository`.
 For example, let's say you want to use [MongoDB](https://www.mongodb.org/):

 ```py